An Efficient Heuristic for Betweenness-Ordering: Experimental Results

 \subsubsection{Synthetic Networks}

-We considered following types of artificial graphs: \begin{enumerate} \item \textbf{Random Graphs (ER) \cite{ER}.} For generating random graphs, we have considered the most extensively used random graph generation $G(n,p)$ model given by Erdos Renyi.
+We considered following types of synthetic graphs: \begin{enumerate} \item \textbf{Random Graphs (ER).} For generating random graphs, we have considered the most extensively used random graph generation $G(n,p)$ model given by Erdos Renyi~\cite{ER}.
 The model takes as input the number of nodes $n$ and a probability $p$.
 Then for each possible pair of different nodes, it puts an edge with a probability of $p$ and outputs the generated graph.
 We also referred this probability as edge existential probability in this paper.

-\item \textbf{Scale-free Random Graphs (BA) \cite{BA}.} For generating scale-free random graphs, we have considered the Albert Barabasi graph generation model.
+\item \textbf{Scale-free Random Graphs (BA).} For generating scale-free random graphs, we have considered the Barabasi-Albert graph generation model \cite{BA}.
 Throughout the paper, we denote it as $H(n,k)$.
 It takes as input the number of nodes ($n$) and an integer $k$.
 It starts with a complete graph of size $k$ and keep adding random $k$ different edges from new coming nodes to the existing nodes with probability as the normalized degree of old nodes.
-Thus this model is also referred many a time as preferential attachment model. \end{enumerate} Table \ref{tab_synthetic} summarizes the details about the picked artificial graphs where ER\_n\_x means $G(n, \frac{n^\frac{1}{x}}{n})$ and BA\_n\_x means $H(n, \lfloor \frac{n^\frac{1}{x}}{2}\rfloor)$.
-The columns of the Table \ref{tab_synthetic} consist label to the networks, size of networks ($n$), other parameters (p/k) that needs to be fixed in the generation of synthetic networks, average degree of the nodes in the networks (Avg.
+This model is also referred as preferential attachment model. \end{enumerate} Table \ref{tab_synthetic} summarizes the details of the considered synthetic graphs where ER\_n\_x stands for $G(n, \frac{n^\frac{1}{x}}{n})$ and BA\_n\_x stands for $H(n, \lfloor \frac{n^\frac{1}{x}}{2}\rfloor)$.
+The columns of the Table \ref{tab_synthetic} consist name-label to the networks, size of networks ($n$), other parameters (p/k) that needs to be fixed in the generation of synthetic networks, average degree of the nodes in the networks (Avg.
 Deg.), edges in the network and average number of nodes with zero betweenness score (Avg.
 Z-BC) respectively.